Asymptotic sampling distributions made easy: loose linkage in the ancestral recombination graph

-In what follows, we will write $\PP_\nu^{}$ for the law of $(\widetilde \cR, \widetilde \cR^\infty)$, started from $(\nu,\sigma(\nu))$, and $\EE_\nu$ for the corresponding expectation.
+In what follows, we will write $\PP_\nu^{}$ for the law of $(\widetilde \cR, \widetilde \cR^\infty,\fm)$, started from $(\nu,\sigma(\nu),1)$, and $\EE_\nu$ for the corresponding expectation.
 We will also drop the tilde and work throughout with versions of $\cR$ and $\cR^\infty$ that are coupled in this way.

-In the case that a bad coalescence occurs, we say that the coupling has \emph{failed}.
-The following Lemma shows that for large $\varrho$, the probability for failure is of order $\varrho^{-1}$.
-Moreover, if the coupling fails, we know that, with high probability, the bad coalescence that led to failure is the first event apart from recombination.
-In particular the absence of mutations prior to the bad coalescence will come in very handy when computing the sampling probability conditional on failure. \begin{lemma} We define the events
+Our next Lemma shows that for large $\varrho$, the probability that $\cR$ and $\cR^\infty$ unmatch due to bad coalescence is of order $\varrho^{-1}$.
+In fact, we know a little bit more: with high probability, the bad coalescence that led to the unmatching is the first event apart from recombination, i.e., it occurs prior to any other coalescence or mutation event.
+It is this observation that will make the asymptotic analysis of $(\cR,\cR^\infty)$ and therefore of $q(\nu)$ tractable.